This article will cover the following frequently asked analytics questions:

 What is Turtl's definition of a read?

 The total number of times a Turtl Doc was opened and the reader explored beyond the first page.
 If they don’t turn the first page within 30 minutes, they are counted as a bounce.
-If they come back after 30 minutes and take an action, this is counted separately as a read.
+If they come back after 30 minutes and take action, this is counted separately as a read.

-Anyone who completes the form and lands on the doc itself, then explores beyond the first page.
+Anyone who completes the personalization form and lands on the doc itself, then explores beyond the first page.

 How does Turtl calculate bounce rate?